-The word resume comes from french, meaning “summary”.
-A perfect word as that’s exactly what a resume is: a short to-the-point summary that details your professional achievements, skills, qualifications, education, work experience, and past employers.
-It is also known as a curriculum vitae (CV).
+The word resume comes from French, meaning “summary”.
+This is the perfect word because that’s exactly what a resume is: a short, straight-to-the-point summary that details your professional achievements, skills, qualifications, education, work experience, and past employers.
+It's also known as a curriculum vitae (CV).

-If you’re already familiar with what should be on a resume and just want a quick and informative recap, or if your time is limited.
-You can check out our 5 minute step by step video guide.
+If you’re already familiar with what should be on your resume and just want a quick and informative recap, or if your time is limited, just check out our 5-minute step-by-step video guide.

 Before we move on to how to write a resume, we recommend setting a few minutes aside for research.
 These few minutes can save you hours of frustration and ultimately make your job search that much easier.

-Here’s what we recommend you to research before you write your resume:
+Here’s what we recommend to research before you write your resume:

-Another way to prepare before you begin writing your resume is by looking at these well researched, specifically tailored, and properly formatted resume examples in our database.
+Another way of preparing for writing your resume is by looking at these well-researched, specifically tailored, and properly formatted resume examples in our database.
 You can even filter them by your job title.

 Step 1: Choose the right resume format

-Once you know what the company and job entails and you’ve identified your strengths and weaknesses, you should be ready to pick the right resume format.
+Once you know what the company and job require and you’ve identified your strengths and weaknesses, you should be ready to pick the right resume format.

-A fresh graduate?
-Then your resume should emphasize any transferable skills you’ve acquired during your studies.
+- Are you a fresh graduate?
+Then your resume should highlight any transferable skills you’ve acquired during your studies.

-Or perhaps you’re changing careers.
+- Are you changing careers?
 Then a combination of the two will produce the best results.

-Pick the best option for your career from the three dominant resume formats in use today:
+Pick the best option for your career from the three dominant resume formats that are in use today: